 Formal teaching is supported by a range of personally directed study and peer-to-peer activities, which aim to improve practical and cognitive problem-solving skills.
 Role play workshops are utilized in the delivery of this programme and peer-to-peer discussion is encouraged through the University's virtual learning environment.

-Students who enroll in the full-time programme will receive 12 hours of contact time per week for the duration of the taught element of this course.
+Students who enrol in the full-time programme will receive 12 hours of contact time per week for the duration of the taught element of this course.
 Part-time students should expect to receive 6 hours per week.

 You will need to be prepared to make an extensive time commitment to pursue the self-directed study.
 Full-time students should allow for between 20-30 hours of self-directed study per week and part-time students should expect to undertake between 15 - 20 hours on a weekly basis.